Pylons/pyramid/docs/tutorials/gae/index.rst

 system; it should be possible to perform similar actions on a Windows system.

-.. note:: :term:`chameleon.zpt` cannot easily be used on Google App Engine due to GAE environment limitations, so the tutorial is presented in terms of using :term:`Jinja2` as the templating language in the generated BFG application.
+.. note:: :term:`Chameleon` cannot easily be used on Google App Engine due to GAE environment limitations, so the tutorial is presented in terms of using :term:`Jinja2` as the templating language in the generated BFG application.
 It is possible to *use*